fcabrera23/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

 ## Next steps

-Now that you have completed the data pipeline scenarios, it's time to continue to the next scenario, ["Predictive Analytics using Microsoft 365 Copilot"](../../predictive_analytics/).
+Now that you have completed the data pipeline scenarios, it's time to continue to the next scenario, ["Predictive analytics using Microsoft 365 Copilot"](../../predictive_analytics/).